California Public Sector CIO Academy 2025 Banner

 Marcie Kahbody

-Deputy Chief Information Officer, Covered California, State of California
+Deputy Secretary, Agency Information Officer, Transportation Agency / Chief Information Officer, Department of Transportation, State of California

 More